-On this page, you’ll find all the travel companies I actually use and recommend, including several stand-out sustainable travel companies.
+On this page, you’ll find all the travel companies I actually use and recommend, including several excellent sustainable travel companies.

 Note: Many of these are also affiliate links.
 That means if you click through them to make the travel bookings you’re planning to make anyway, I’ll earn a small commission from the travel company.
 (Without increasing the price you pay.
 And you’ll still have your Booking.com Genius status, and other loyalty perks with the companies.)

 This is a major part of how I earn money from this website and can continue to write the detailed guides and reviews you enjoy here, so thank you for using these links!

 - Travel Insurance

 EcoHotels.com is a new booking platform that only offers certified sustainable hotels.
 They have a wider range of of properties than other eco-friendly accommodation platforms (in terms of both geography and price), and they’re a small company themselves.

 Plum Guide (upscale vacation homes)